mmseng/AislingMatHelper/README.md

 The delay after loading/unloading all items before clicking the `CONFIRM` button.
 Default is `200`.
 If you find that all items are being loaded, but the `CONFIRM` button is being clicked too soon after loading items, increase this value in increments of ~`50`.
 If the `CONFIRM` button is clicked too quickly after loading items, this can cause the "Power Contact not available" error.
-To recover from this you must quit to menu.
+To recover from this you must quit to the main menu.

 ### DelayConfirm
 The delay after clicking the `CONFIRM` button after loading materials.